BloclabsHQ/ens-metadata-standard/README.md

 The ENSMetadata contract addresses this gap by providing a standard interface and implementation for:

-- Managing contract metadata (title, description, ENS name).
+- Managing contract metadata (title, description, ENS name, social media links, external data URI).
 - Verifying ownership of an ENS name.
 - Ensuring the ENS name resolves to the contract's address.
 - Emitting events for off-chain indexing and discovery.